sbormann/ioBroker.iqontrol/README.md

 	* It filters duplicates by aliases out
 	![List Edit Unreach](img/list_edit_unreach_counter.png)
 	* And lastly, it count all datapoints with the value 'true', that have that state for at least 15 seconds
+* There are some built in default lists you can add, for example complex Service-Messages and a Adapter-Monitor.
+Just hit the 'Add Default Lists' button and chose what to add.
+Feel free to examine the lists, to get a better understanding, how the work.

+### Wiki
+* There is a very good Explanation with some good Enhancements by dslraser in the wiki: [wiki](https://github.com/sbormann/ioBroker.iqontrol/wiki/Listen-Z%C3%A4hler)
+* Here you can find some tips for configuring the icon-replacements in the device-counter widget: [wiki](https://github.com/sbormann/ioBroker.iqontrol/wiki/JSON-Table-and-Device-Counter-Widget---Icon-Replacements)

 ## Modifying Datapoint Configuration